snissley-edu/pythonGraphics/README.md

 ## Update: Class Arc 3/7/2017
 Class Arc gives you the ability to create 3 different types of arc object.
 Class Arc inherits from _ _BBox_ which in turn creates a section of an oval.
 Class Arc requires 4 parameters with an option for a 5th.
 Arc(Point p1, Point p2, integer startingAngle, integer angleOfRotation, [ String style ])  Angle measures are in degrees.
 Positive rotations are counter clockwise, negative rotations are clockwise.
 Optional 5th parameter can take the values of: "Sector", "Arc", or "Chord"

+## Update: Middle click & Scroll detection
+- **getMouseMiddle()**: Pauses for the user to middle-click their mouse in the window and returns where the mouse was middle-clicked as a Point object.
+Example: `clickPoint = win.getMouseMiddle()`
+- **checkMouseMiddle()**: Similar to getMouseMiddle(), but does not pause for a user middle-click.
+Returns the last point where the mouse was middle-clicked or None if the window has not been middle-clicked since the previous call to checkMouseMiddle or getMouseMiddle.
+Example: `clickPoint = win.checkMouseMiddle()` *Note: clickPoint may be None!*
+- **checkScroll()**: Returns an integer depending on user's last scroll action.
+Positive value if scrolled up, negative if scrolled down, zero if no scroll action since last check.
+Example: `scrollDir = win.checkScroll()` *Note: does not return a point!*